sougata-nayak/Movies-Adviser/README.md

 # Movies-Adviser
 My first app.
-Just a simple app which takes your choices and gives you a list of appropriate movies
+Just a simple app that takes your choices and gives you a list of movies you might enjoy.